Click a Category

 Process the dead rabbit by removing the internal organs/guts within 20 minutes of despatch or the meat will spoil.
 Place the cleaned and skinned rabbit in a transportable chiller or refrigerate/freeze it without delay.

 To kill a rabbit humanely, a standard and government-approved method is to grab it by the back feet with one hand and restrain it.
 With the other hand placed behind its ears and around the neck, twist its head fast at 180 degrees with a sudden snap action of your wrist.
 This breaks the rabbits neck and it dies immediately.
-Do not be half-hearted or tentative with this method.
+Be decisive and not half-hearted or tentative with this method.

-Hold the freshly-killed rabbit by the head and firmly squeeze down from under the rib cage and over the belly down to the tail to discharge urine from inside the rabbit before skinning.
+Hold the freshly-killed rabbit by the head and firmly squeeze down from under the rib cage and over the belly down to the tail to discharge urine from the bladder inside the rabbit before skinning it.

-If the fur is taken off in one piece, stretched and air-dried with flesh side out over a strong bent U-shaped wire hanging up in a shed, skins can be collected to have a good quantity to be sold by the kilogram for processing or tanned by yourself as fur and made into pelts, hats, bedding or clothes.
-Or cover the the flesh side with salt to preserve it and roll it up for tanning later.
+If the fur is taken off in one piece, stretched and air-dried with flesh side out over a strong, bent U-shaped wire hanging up in a shed, dried skins can be collected to have a good quantity to be sold by the kilogram for processing or tanned by yourself using the fatty brain from the rabbit for supple fur and to make into into pelts, hats, bedding or clothes.
+Or cover the the flesh side with salt to preserve it and roll it up into a ball for scraping and tanning later.
 Bugs will get it if you leave it for too long.

-Use metal snips to clip off the feet and tail at the joints.
+Use sturdy metal snips or a sharp knife to clip off the feet and tail at the joints.
 Cut the head off cleanly for dog food or keep the rabbits brains for brain tanning and softening of the pelt.
 Push both back legs up through the pelt to avoid cutting the pelt.
 See the outdoors video below for how this is done.
 Pull the fur up off the carcass from the bottom to the top of the rabbit without tearing it so that the fur comes off intact in one cylindrical piece.
-Stretch this fur over the wire.
+Stretch this fur over the U-shaped wire.

-Another way is to cut the skin straight up the belly of the rabbit and peel off the fur to stretch it out and dry it in the sun attached, nailed to a timber frame as a flat pelt.
-Fat needs to be scraped off the skin or the pelt will go rancid.
+Another way is to cut the skin straight up the belly of the rabbit and peel off the fur to stretch it out and dry it in the sun, nailed or tied to a timber frame as a flat pelt.
+Fat needs to be scraped off the fresh skin or the pelt will go rancid.
+Scrape with a blade at an angle to the pelt to avoid cutting holes in it by accident.

-Pelt removal is best done and easier while the carcass is still warm.
+Pelt removal and scraping is best done and easier while the rabbit carcass is still warm.
 Proficiency comes with practice.

-To gut the skinned rabbit, start from the bottom end and slide a sharp knife up to the rib cage without cutting into the guts, bile bag and bladder which will taint the meat and make it inedible.
+To gut the skinned rabbit, start from the bottom end and very shallowly slide a sharp knife just under the fur, up to the rib cage without cutting deeper into the guts, bile bag and bladder which will taint the meat and make it inedible.
 Pull the innards down and out into a bucket, starting from under the rib cage.
-Keep the liver, heart and kidneys to check that the rabbit is healthy and for use in the kitchen as pate, pies, stock, frying or terrine ingredients.
-Offal is full of rich nutrients which is why foxes like eating them.
+Keep the liver, heart and kidneys to check that the rabbit organs are healthy and good for use in the kitchen as pate, pies, stock, frying or terrine ingredients.
+The offal is full of very rich nutrients which is why foxes like eating them.

 A gutting knife with its hooked blade end is a good investment.
 It only goes in deep enough to cut through the skin.
 A gutting knife is also good for gutting deer and other game animals for the same reason.